3D Printed Dental Implants

 3d printing

-What types of 3D printed implants are there?
+What types of 3D printed dental implants are there?

 Artificial tooth

 The artificial tooth, or dental crown, is the visible part of the dental implant.
-With a 3D printer, we can create highly customised and natural-looking crowns.
-The digital precision ensures a natural appearance and optimal function, completing the implant with aesthetics and functionality.
+Using 3D printing and digital design technology, we can create highly customised, natural-looking crowns.
+Digital precision ensures a natural appearance and optimal function, completing the implant with both aesthetics and durability.

 Post